riboseinc/rfc-crypto-sm4/sections/02-conventions.md

 <!-- TODO: clarify this -->

 round key
-: Also called a sub-key, a key used in each round of the iterative blockcipher, created according to the input key
+: Also called a subkey, it is a key used in each round of the iterative blockcipher, derived from the input key

 word
 : a 32-bit quantity